MicrosoftDocs/memdocs/memdocs/configmgr/develop/core/clients/programming/how-to-apply-custom-client-settings.md

 ## Example

-The following example applys custom client settings by creating an instance of a Client Configuration class, and then deploying the custom client settings by creating an instance of the `SMS_ClientSettingsAssignment` class and associating the instance of the Client Configuration class and a target collection.
+The following example applies custom client settings by creating an instance of a Client Configuration class, and then deploying the custom client settings by creating an instance of the `SMS_ClientSettingsAssignment` class and associating the instance of the Client Configuration class and a target collection.

  For information about calling the sample code, see [Calling Configuration Manager Code Snippets](../../../../develop/core/understand/calling-code-snippets.md).